fru/btld-template/literate/0-state.md

 ## A: Utilities

-Okay, so lets start with some utilities for type checking, cloning and caching.
+Let's start by defining some utilities for type checking, cloning, and caching.

 ```typescript
 function isObject(value: unknown): value is object {